Lunar Orbiter program

-The Lunar Orbiters had an ingenious imaging system, which consisted of a dual-lens camera, a film processing unit, a readout scanner, and a film handling apparatus.
+The Lunar Orbiters had an imaging system which consisted of a dual-lens camera, a film processing unit, a readout scanner, and a film handling apparatus.
 Both lenses, a 610 mm narrow angle high resolution (HR) lens and an 80 mm wide angle medium resolution (MR) lens, placed their frame exposures on a single roll of 70 mm film.
 The axes of the two cameras were coincident so the area imaged in the HR frames were centered within the MR frame areas.
 The film was moved during exposure to compensate for the spacecraft velocity, which was estimated by an electro-optical sensor.
 The film was then processed, scanned, and the images transmitted back to Earth.

 During the Lunar Orbiter missions, the first pictures of Earth as a whole were taken, beginning with Earth-rise over the lunar surface by Lunar Orbiter 1 in August, 1966.
 The first full picture of the whole Earth was taken by Lunar Orbiter 5 on 8 August 1967.
 A second photo of the whole Earth was taken by Lunar Orbiter 5 on 10 November 1967.